 Excel is a powerful tool; you can easily find factorials using the built-in FACT function.
 Here's how to do it:

-Example of calculating factorial in Excel using the FACT function Using the FACT function in Excel to calculate factorial
+Figure 1: Using the FACT function in Excel to calculate factorial.

 How to Find a Factorial in R